"

 • Market share in category

-• Relative market share (share relative to largest competitor).
+• Relative market share (share relative to the largest competitor).

 Lead Generation Sample KPIs